 Flights to Cyprus

 Since Cyrpus is an Island, your only real option to get there is by plane, unless you’re planning on getting the ferry from the coast of Turkey (which is not budget-friendly).
-While my blog post on finding cheap flights will give you some great tips, there’s another trick which is invaluable for finding the cheapest flight to Cyprus.
+While my blog post on finding cheap flights will give you some great tips, there’s another trick that is invaluable for finding the cheapest flight to Cyprus.
 Using Skyscanner, search for round trip flights starting from Cyprus, select “everywhere” in the destination, and then find the location closest to you.
 When you reverse the route from that airport to Cyprus, the price should be about the same.
 For instance, I found round-trip tickets from Cluj to Larnaca for about $45 (€40) and was able to get a ride from Bucharest to Cluj for $17 (€15) with Blablacar, saving over $100 (€90) compared to what a direct flight from Bucharest would have cost.

 Once you get to the island, you might want to rent a car to truly be able to explore some of the best places.
 If the minimum $20 a day for a rental car is not in your budget, don’t fret.
 The intercity buses are quite cheap.
 Round-trip tickets are mostly $8 (€7).
 You’ll probably need one between Larnaca and Limassol, and another between Limassol and Paphos.
 The cities themselves are mostly walkable, as long as you get accommodations not too far outside of town.
 Having said that, I did walk a whopping 50 miles within 5 days in Cyprus!
-Hopefully you can find some locals, Couchsurfing hosts or other travelers to team up with.
+Hopefully, you can find some locals, Couchsurfing hosts or other travelers to team up with.

 There is a local bus system on the island, but the locals say it’s horrible.
 It doesn’t show up on Google Maps, and you have to pay to download their map.
 They have a website that you can use, but navigating it can be difficult.
 While it’s in English, you still need to know some Greek to find the locations.
 However, if you do work it out, bus rides are only $1.65 (€1.50) per ride.
 A central hub for the buses in both Larnaca and Limassol is the Old Hospital bus stop.
 Yep, the stops have the same name in both cities.
 Seriously confusing!

 The timetable for the buses can be found on their website.
 One thing to know is that they don’t really follow the timetable, and they all stop around 6-7 p.m.
-Also, there are far fewer buses on the weekend, especially Sunday.
+Also, there are far fewer buses on the weekend, especially Sundays.